 NB: Before buying an induction stovetop, check your cookware will work.
 Induction cooking requires cookware made with metal, such as cast iron.
 You can’t use glass and ceramic with induction unless you get a special bridging induction interface stone.

-The best eco-friendly, energy-efficient induction range
+The best all-round induction range

 What to watch out for when buying an induction range